vpp-dev/vpp-release-notes/README.md

 @page release_notes_2602 Release notes for VPP 26.02

-More than 470 commits since the previous release, including 114 fixes.
+More than 472 commits since the previous release, including 114 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Mon Jan 12 03:15:11 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Tue Jan 13 03:02:43 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER